Manès Sperber: Career

-One of his closest friends was the novelist Constantine Fitzgibbon who translated much of his work into English.
+One of his closest friends was the novelist Constantine Fitzgibbon, who translated much of his work into English.

 Personal life

 Manès Sperber is the father of Italian historian Vladimir Sperber and French anthropologist and cognitive scientist Dan Sperber.
 His first wife, Miriam Sperber, eventually emigrated to Champaign, Illinois, and became a counselor at the Psychological and Counseling Center there.

 His younger brother Milo was an English actor.
 Milo spent the last years of his life travelling around Britain reading from his brother's works.

-Death
+Death and legacy

 Manès Sperber died on 5 February 1984 in Paris.
 He was buried in the Montparnasse cemetery in Paris.

 In 1988, the city of Vienna dedicated a park in the Leopoldstadt quarter to Sperber.